 Home

-Whitney is a member of the Executive Committee for the Association for Budgeting and Financial Management (ABFM).
+Whitney was a member of the Executive Committee for the Association for Budgeting and Financial Management (ABFM) from 2018-2023.
 Whitney was awarded the Jesse Burkhead Award for best article published in Public Budgeting & Finance in 2015.
 It was for her article “Leviathan or Flypaper: Earmarked Local Sales Taxes for Transportation.”
+Whitney is on the editorial board of Public Budgeting & Finance, Journal of Public Administration and Theory, Public Administration Review, and State and Local Government Review.

 Examples of recent work: